 |BROKEN GLASS by Nancy Price; 1948, a dream of working to death.

-Helping out some talking animals, helping to exhaustion, I suffer a fatal accident.
+Helping out talking animals until I'm exhausted, I suffer a fatal accident.
 What am I being warned of?

 |BUT AS YESTERDAY by Nancy Price; 1948, a dream of being sacrificed